poolifier/poolifier/docs/api.md

   - `concurrency` (optional) - The maximum number of tasks that can be executed concurrently on a worker.
 It must be a positive integer.
   - `taskStealing` (optional) - Task stealing enablement on idle.
   - `tasksStealingOnBackPressure` (optional) - Tasks stealing enablement under back pressure.
+  - `tasksStealingRatio` (optional) - The ratio of worker nodes that can steal tasks from another worker node.
+It must be a number between 0 and 1.
   - `tasksFinishedTimeout` (optional) - Queued tasks finished timeout in milliseconds at worker termination.

   Default: `{ size: (pool maximum size)^2, concurrency: 1, taskStealing: true, tasksStealingOnBackPressure: false, tasksFinishedTimeout: 2000 }`